F-21 For India, From India

 To date, the revenue generated for the Indian entrepreneurs through this programme is approaching $1 billion, and it is a flagship innovation program in the Department of Science and Technology.

-Lockheed Martin Chairman, President and CEO Marillyn Hewson recently visited India to mark a successful decade of the IIGP and delivered remarks.
+Lockheed Martin Chairman, and former President and CEO, Marillyn Hewson visited India to mark a successful decade of the IIGP and delivered remarks.
 Lockheed Martin continues to expand its footprint in India, with a focus on developing strategic collaborations in-country.